bmw-ece-ntust/wilfrid-prach-attack-analysis/docs/Paper (IEEE Globecom 2025).md

     - P UE : UE’s Msg1 power.
   - Problem Formulation
     - How does P noise evolve over time under attack?
-    - Under what conditions can P UE > P noise​ so the UE can still connect?
+    - Under what conditions can P UE > P noise and P attacker​ so the UE can still connect?

 <b>IV.
 Mathematical Analysis of Jamming Impact</b>
 - Subsection 1: Noise Threshold Evolution